TcMenu/IoAbstraction/README.md

 # IoAbstraction for Arduino and mbed summary

-Dave Cherry / TheCodersCorner.com make this library available for you to use.
+Dave Cherry / TheCodersCorner.com made this library available for you to use.
 It takes me significant effort to keep all my libraries current and working on a wide range of boards.
 Please consider making at least a one off donation via the sponsor button if you find it useful.
 In forks, please keep text to here intact.

 This library provides several useful extensions that make programming Arduino / mbed for non-trivial apps simpler.
 There are many different practical and familiar examples packaged with it in the `examples` folder.
 Below I cover each of the main functions briefly with a link to more detailed documentation.
 The API is almost identical between Arduino and mbed making it easier to port between the two.